-Christian Counseling

-Cybersecurity and Information Assurance
+Cybersecurity and Information Assurance,

-Gifted Education

-Health Informatics

-Health Science
+Health Informatics,

 Higher Education Administration,

 Homeland Security (available in traditional and online formats),

-Leadership Institute

 Loss Prevention/Security Management (available in traditional and online formats),

-Mathematics

-Media Arts

-Public Relations (available in traditional and online formats)
+Mathematics, Gifted Education

 History and Purpose

 Mississippi College was authorized to offer work leading to a graduate degree in 1950, and courses were offered on a systematized basis for the first time in the summer of 1950.
 Enrollment growth in this area, as well as increased enrollments in the undergraduate areas, led to a reorganization of the academic structure, in which departments were assigned to divisions with a chair for each division.
 At that time (1961) the Division of Graduate Studies came into being.